 Sabbatical Leave

 Sabbatical leaves for professional development may be granted under Article XIII, Title E, of the SUNY Policies of the Board of Trustees for planned travel, study, formal education, research, writing, or other experiences of professional value.
-The objective of the leave is to increase an employee’s value to the College and thereby improve and enrich its program.
+The objective of the leave is to increase an employee’s value to the university and thereby improve and enrich its program.
 Such leave shall not be regarded as a reward for service nor as a vacation or rest period occurring automatically at stated intervals.

-Academic employees having continuing appointments and who have completed at least six (6) consecutive years of service within SUNY or if they previously have had a sabbatical leave, have completed at least six consecutive years of service within the College from the date of return from their last sabbatical leave, shall be eligible for sabbatical leave.
+Academic employees having continuing appointments and who have completed at least six (6) consecutive years of service within SUNY or if they previously have had a sabbatical leave, have completed at least six consecutive years of service within the university from the date of return from their last sabbatical leave, shall be eligible for sabbatical leave.

 Sabbatical leaves may be granted for periods of one year at half salary or for six months at full salary.
 Eligible employees may, with the prior approval of the President, accept fellowships, grants-in-aid, or earned income to assist in accomplishing the purposes of their leaves.
 Deadlines for application for sabbatical leave are generally in early November of the preceding academic year; exact dates are available in the Academic Affairs Office.
 For additional information, see DOPS and the Agreement.